Controlled Substance Possession – HS 11350 & HS 11377

 There are three theories of possession the government has the option of electing to prove.
 Actual possession means you carried the substance on your person or inside your vehicle.
-Constructive possession means you had control over the substance or “right to control” the substance.
+Constructive possession means you had control over the substance or the “right to control” the substance.
 And joint possession means where two or more people may possess the substance at the same time.

 7. Possession of a Controlled Substance Expungement

-Penal Code 1203.4 governs the California “expungement” statute where upon proper petition and approval from the court, you drug possession conviction will be ordered dismissed.
+Penal Code 1203.4 governs the California “expungement” statute where upon proper petition and approval from the court, your drug possession conviction will be ordered dismissed.
 If the court grants your petition, you will be released from all “penalties and disabilities” resulting from your conviction.
-To obtain this remedy, you must be fully completed with your probation period and obeyed all orders from the court.
-Dismissal under 1203.4 carries considerable benefits especially for those seeking employment in the private sector.
+To obtain this remedy, you must be fully completed your probation period and obeyed all orders from the court.
+Dismissal under 1203.4 carries considerable benefits, especially for those seeking employment in the private sector.
 For more information about expunging your narcotic conviction, contact the Law Offices of John Rogers.

 8. Free Criminal Defense Consultation